 One of my readers thought I should look into Nattokinasse and potentially try it for myself.
-It is the main ingredient in Fibrovan, which now also make a similar product called Endovan.
+It is the main ingredient in Fibrovan and Endovan.
 It sounded quite good to me, when I first started researching it.
-It claims to dissolve Scar Tissue or a better explanation, the fibrin in the blood clots we have, that form the Endometriosis.
-The idea is, to thin the blood and thereby dissolve the Endometriosis.
-Here is the website for the it : www.fibrovan.com
+Fibrovan is known to dissolve scar tissue.
+More specifically, Fibrovan dissolves the fibrin in the blood clots that form Endometriosis.
+The idea is to thin the blood and thereby dissolve the Endometriosis.
+There is more information available at http://www.fibrovan.com.

-Here are 5 reasons I am hesitant on Fibrovan or Endovan supplements in particular
+Here are 5 reasons I am hesitant about Fibrovan or Endovan supplements in particular.

 2. The Endovan product contains Vitex or Chasteberry.

-Now, I know my research is not conclusive but I don’t think this is a good supplement for girls with Endometriosis.
+Now I know my research is not conclusive but in my opinion this is not a good supplement for girls with Endometriosis.

-Sorry, that can’t be – especially when the supplement deals with thinning the blood.
-Hey, the whole body is made up of blood and thinning ALL of it, just for endo is potentially risky, in my opinion.
+Sorry, that can’t be, especially when the supplement deals with thinning the blood.
+The whole body is made up of blood and thinning ALL of it just for Endo carries some risk, in my opinion.

-When I researched just Nattokinase as a supplement, I discovered that there are infact side-effects:
+When I researched Nattokinase as a supplement, I discovered that there are in fact side-effects:

 I never thought this could be a bad supplement as Green Tea is actually really good for us.
 However, upon further research, I discovered this article:

-Essentially (if you don’t feel like reading all of that), it actually can cause more damage to the liver – in a Green Leaf Tea Extract form.
+Essentially (if you don’t feel like reading all of that), Nattokinase actually can cause more damage to the liver in a Green Leaf Tea Extract form.
 Interesting!

-We know the liver is a massive organ in our healing of Endometriosis as it flushes out excess hormones and fats!
-We certainly don’t want to place any further strain on the liver
+We know the liver is a massive organ that helps heal us from Endometriosis as it flushes out excess hormones and fats.
+We certainly don’t want to place any further strain on the liver.

-5. It is created using the Soy Bean
+5. Endovan is created using the Soy Bean

-I know, the poor soy bean does get quite abit of slack!
-This is just a fear thing I have with Soy now, but perhaps that is where my hesitancy is coming from.
+I know, the poor soy bean does get quite a bit of slack!
+This is just a fear thing I have with soy now, but perhaps that is where my hesitancy comes from.
 How do we know they are not using genetically modified soy beans?
-Also, soy is just not good for endometriosis…. so I am just a little hesitant there too.
+Also, soy is just not good for endometriosis… so I am just a little hesitant there too.

 I did read heaps of stories about it though and there seem to be girls who say they had a dramatic improvement with it.
 It seems to be particularly beneficial for girls with fibroids.
-Maybe, I should look into other brands containing Nattokinase….. your thoughs?
+Maybe I should look into other brands containing Nattokinase… your thoughts?